mp-designer/mp-designer.github.io/src/projects/50-mining-service-ecosystem.md

 ## Product Overview

-MYRIG ecosystem is an innovation ecosystem for efficient mining, including industrial mining infrastructure, a repair shop chain, and a professional mining equipment marketplace.
+It's an innovation ecosystem for efficient mining, including industrial mining infrastructure, a repair shop chain, and a professional mining equipment marketplace.

 ## Goals